After A Baby Fox Was Rescued By A Farmer, She Made An Unexpected New Canine Friend

 ADVERTISEMENT

-One day, a baby European red fox, called a kit, wandered onto a farmer's property, and it looked like its fate was sealed.
-Under Australia’s "bait and shoot" program, the farmer intended to grab a gun to deal with it.
-He went to his neighbor’s house to borrow one.
+One day, a baby European red fox, known as a kit, showed up on a farmer's land, and it seemed like its fate was already decided.
+Following Australia’s "bait and shoot" policy, the farmer planned to borrow a gun to take care of it.
+He walked over to his neighbor’s house to get one.

 ADVERTISEMENT

-…But the neighbor wasn’t home.
-Faced with no easy option, the farmer wondered how to get the kit off his land.
-That’s when he reached out to Sydney Fox Rescue, who would end up saving the little fox.
+…But the neighbor wasn’t there.
+With no quick solution, the farmer started thinking about how else to remove the kit from his property.
+That’s when he contacted Sydney Fox Rescue, who would go on to save the young fox.

 ADVERTISEMENT